-- 1 The parchment for a Doctor of Philosophy degree shall bear the following information:
+- 1 The parchment for a degree shall bear the following information:

 - · The crest and name of the University

 - The legal name of the person receiving the qualification

-- · The name of the qualification

-- · The date of granting the qualification

-- · The gold embossed seal of the University (degrees)

-- The signature of the Chancellor

-- · The signature of the Vice-Chancellor

-- · The signature of the Academic Registrar

-- 2. The parchment for a degree shall bear the following information:

-- · The crest and name of the University

-- The legal name of the person receiving the qualification

 - The name of the qualification

 - · The date of granting the qualification

 - The gold embossed seal of the University (degrees)

-- The signature of the Chancellor
+- · The signature of the Chancellor

 - The signature of the Vice-Chancellor

 - · The signature of the Academic Registrar

-- 3. The parchment for a diploma shall bear the following information:
+- 2. The parchment for a diploma shall bear the following information:

 - · The crest and name of the University

 - The legal name of the person receiving the qualification

 - The name of the qualification

+- The level of the qualification

+- · The number of points achieved

+- The date of granting the qualification

+- · The plain embossed seal of the University (diplomas)

+- · The signature of the Chancellor

+- The signature of the Vice-Chancellor

+- The signature of the Academic Registrar

+- 3. The parchment for a certificate shall bear the following information:

+- The crest and name of the University

+- The legal name of the person receiving the qualification

+- The name of the qualification

 - · The level of the qualification

-- The number of points achieved
+- · The number of points achieved

-- · The date of granting the qualification
+- The date of granting the qualification

-- The plain embossed seal of the University (diplomas)

 - The signature of the Chancellor

 - · The signature of the Vice-Chancellor

-- · The signature of the Academic Registrar

-- 4. The parchment for a certificate shall bear the following information:

-- · The crest and name of the University

-- · The legal name of the person receiving the qualification

-- The name of the qualification

-- · The level of the qualification

-- The number of points achieved

-- · The date of granting the qualification

-- · The signature of the Chancellor

-- · The signature of the Vice-Chancellor

 - The signature of the Academic Registrar

-- 5. Notwithstanding Clauses 1-4 above, students who were granted their qualification by the Auckland Institute of Technology prior to 1 January 2000, and require a replacement copy of their parchment, shall receive parchments as detailed in Clauses 6.3, 6.4 and 6.5 above with the addition of the following statement:
+- 4. Notwithstanding Clauses 1-4 above, students who were granted their qualification by the Auckland Institute of Technology prior to 1 January 2000, and require a replacement copy of their parchment, shall receive parchments as detailed in Clauses 6.3, 6.4 and 6.5 above with the addition of the following statement: